Mike Ribeiro: Montreal Canadiens, Dallas Stars

 Ribeiro was drafted 45th overall by the Montreal Canadiens in the second round of the 1998 NHL Entry Draft.
 On September 30, 2006, the Canadiens traded Ribeiro and a sixth-round draft pick in 2008 to the Dallas Stars in exchange for Janne Niinimaa and a fifth-round draft pick in 2007.

 In the 2006–07 season, Ribeiro led Dallas in points, with 59.
 On July 12, the Stars signed Ribeiro to a one-year, $2.8 million contract extension for the 2007–08 season.

 On January 7, 2008, Ribeiro and the Stars agreed to a new five-year, $25 million contract extension.
 Ribeiro went on to establish career highs in goals (27), assists (56) and points (83) that season and earned his first NHL All-Star Game appearance.

-Although often critiqued for his lack of toughness, the 2008–09 season also saw Ribeiro breakout in the shootout, particularly with highlight reel performances in games against the Los Angeles Kings and the Colorado Avalanche.
+The 2008–09 season also saw Ribeiro breakout in the shootout, particularly with highlight reel performances in games against the Los Angeles Kings and the Colorado Avalanche.